kontalk/client-adapters/pidgin/README.md

 ## Build

 The command below will install the plugin in your home directory under `~/.purple/plugins`.
-You'll need Pidgin development headers to compile it.
+You'll need Pidgin and GPGME development headers to compile it.

 ```
 make install